-Under the Disclosure and Transparency Rules (DTRs) shareholders and holders of financial instruments falling within DTR 5.3.1R(1) can sometimes incur notification requirements.
+Under the Disclosure and Transparency Rules (DTRs), shareholders and holders of financial instruments falling within DTR 5.3.1R(1) must sometimes make notifications.

 The DTRs include rules designed to ensure appropriate levels of transparency around the ownership of companies whose shares are admitted to trading on a regulated market such as the Main Market of the London Stock Exchange.
 The rules also apply to UK incorporated companies trading on an exchange-regulated markets, such as the Alternative Investment Market.